andreamanera/ARPassignment1/README.md

 # ARPassignment1
-First assignment of Advanced and Robot Programming
+First assignment of Advanced and Robot Programming.
+The project is thought with the help of my colleague @LoreBene99